ProteinsWebTeam/interpro-docs/docs/homepage.rst

 News and information
 ********************

-The final section of the homepage (section D in the figure above) comprises components linking to the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_, technical aspects of the website and our `Twitter feed <https://twitter.com/InterProDB>`_.
+The final section of the homepage (section 4 in the *InterPro homepage* figure above) comprises components linking to the articles from the `InterPro Blog <https://proteinswebteam.github.io/interpro-blog/>`_, technical aspects of the website and our `Twitter feed <https://twitter.com/InterProDB>`_.